-Tarlac Class strategic sealift vessels (SSVs) are two identical landing platform ships under construction at PT PAL Indonesia shipyard in Surabaya for the Philippine Navy.
+Tarlac Class strategic sealift vessels (SSVs) are two identical landing platform ships under construction at the PT PAL shipyard in Surabaya, Indonesia, for the Philippine Navy.

-First steel was cut for the second vessel in June 2015 and her keel was laid in January 2016.
-The vessel is expected to be delivered by mid-2017.
+The first steel was cut for the second vessel in June 2015, and the keel was laid in January 2016.
+The vessel was expected to be delivered by mid-2017.

 Tarlac SSV design and technical specifications